Geography

 Delta, the name

 'Delta' is the fourth letter of Greek alphabet, and looks like a triangle in its shape.
 Deltas in Geography got their name from this Greek alphabet due to its physical shape and formation.
+Notably, the term was first used by ancient Greek historian Herodotus when describing the Nile Delta.

 Formation of a delta